-Stimulus measures in the UK and elsewhere have been highly accommodative in recent years, including the Funding for Lending Scheme (FLS), the TFS and the Help to Buy scheme, a Government scheme introduced in 2013 designed to enable buyers to put down a 5 per cent. deposit on a home with the Government lending up to 20 per cent. of the mortgage (up to 40 per cent. in London) funded by a commercial lender.
-Such measures have helped to support demand at a time of fiscal tightening and balance sheet repair.
-The relatively long period of stimulus in the UK and elsewhere has increased uncertainty over the impact of its reduction, which could lead to generally weaker than expected growth, or even contracting gross domestic product, reduced business confidence, higher levels of unemployment or underemployment, adverse changes to levels of inflation, potentially higher interest rates and falling property prices in the markets in which the Issuer's customers.
+Stimulus measures in the UK and elsewhere have been highly accommodative in recent years, including the Funding for Lending Scheme (FLS) (which closed in January 2018), the TFS (which closed in February 2018) and the Help to Buy scheme, a Government scheme introduced in 2013 designed to enable buyers to put down a 5 per cent. deposit on a home with the Government lending up to 20 per cent. of the mortgage (up to 40 per cent. in London) funded by a commercial lender (which is expected to be closed from 30 November 2019).
+Although a new Lifetime Individual Savings Account (LISA) programme is being introduced, the impact of this new programme is uncertain.
+The relatively long period of stimulus in the UK and elsewhere has increased uncertainty over the impact of its reduction, which could lead to generally weaker than expected growth, or even contracting gross domestic product, reduced business confidence, higher levels of unemployment or underemployment, adverse changes to levels of inflation, potentially higher interest rates and falling property prices in the markets in which the Issuer operates, and consequently to an increase in delinquency rates and default rates among the Issuer's customers.
 Moreover, higher prevailing interest rates would affect the Issuer's cost of funding with depositors and creditors, which could adversely affect the Issuer's profitability, to the extent the Issuer's margins decline.